abadd0n/seqan/manual/source/Tutorial/HowTo/UseCases/Lagan.rst

    Type
      Application

-   Objective
+   Objectives
-     Use the code template below (click **more...**) and implement a way to create a seed-set for SeqV.
+     * Use the code template below (click **more...**) and complement the previous function so that it creates a seed-set for SeqV.
+     * Additionally combine the seed set into a global chain.

      .. container:: foldable

         .. includefrags:: demos/tutorial/lagan/assignment2.cpp
-           :fragment: main
+           :fragment: createSeedChain

-   Hint
+   Hint 1
      .. container:: foldable

        * use the function :dox:`SegmentableConcept#infix`.